tal-amir/gsm/README.md

 `gsm_v5_1_mex.mexa64`  - Mex binary for Linux
 `makeit.m`             - Script to compile the Mex binary

 `./evaluation`         - Code for evaluating the numerical accuracy and running times.
+`./fast_math_binaries` - Mex binaries, compiled with the `fast-math` flag.
+Not used by default.

 Evaluation of numerical accuracy and running times
 --------------------------------------------------